the-engine-room/2015/index.md

 ![Amnesty International]({{site.baseurl}}/media/logos/amnesty.png)

-__Amnesty International__ - We are working with Amnesty International and Benetech to spearhead a community discussion on these issues, taking into consideration all that has been done to date.
+__Amnesty International__ - We are working with Amnesty International and Benetech to spearhead a community discussion on responsible data issues related to human rights documentation.
+This work will take into consideration all that has been done to date.
 We will develop a helpful resource to both bring consistency in present responses and to ensure that human rights practitioners are well positioned to proactively address responsible data issues as they emerge.

 We also led a responsible data and program design workshop for Amnesty International to help them prepare for their microtasking project.